 During our 16-day Taiwan tour, the most important part was our tour guide, Hung Yi Chou.
 It was lucky to have a professional, responsible, knowledgeable, humorous, hard-working, honest, and considerate tour guide like him.
 He is the best tour guide I’ve ever met.
 I could strongly feel that “Taiwan’s most beautiful scenery is people.”

 (Mr. Chou was explaining the Taiwan tour.)

-Even now, the memories replayed like movies.
+Even now, memories replayed like movies.
 Taipei 101, Yeliu Park, Siaoyoukeng at Yangmingshan, National Palace Museum, Shilin Official Residence, Tamsui Old Street, the night view at Jiufen, Tropic of Cancer at Taitung, hot spring at Beitou, Taroko at Hualien, Eluanbi Lighthouse at Kenting, Cape No.7, Love Pier at Kaohsiung were unforgettable.
-In these 16 days, I enjoyed the poetic grace of Taiwan both in a familiar and an exotic way.
+In these 16 days, I enjoyed the poetic grace of Taiwan both in a familiar and exotic way.